What we learned from the Rhythmic Gymnastics World Championships

 Arina fared slightly better than last year with two individual silvers rather than two bronze medals in addition to team gold.

 Exclusive!
-What makes the Averina twins tickDina and Arina Averina have been dominating international competition since 2017, and the Russian twins could not be any closer.
+Dina reveals what makes the Averina twins tickDina and Arina Averina have been dominating international competition since 2017, and the Russian twins could not be any closer.
 "We live together, we hang out together, we eat together, and we practise together.
 Maybe we are apart only one minute a day," Dina told us.
 Find out the ins and outs of their relationship.

 The pair do almost everything together, including interviews.